danielriege/swiftrobot/README.md

 - Bonjour service discovery, so clients connect to each other without any manual configuration needed.
 - Publish/Subscribe messaging system based on shared memory or TCP sockets.
-- USB communication between for iOS devices using [swiftrobotc](https://github.com/danielriege/swiftrobotc).
+- USB communication for iOS devices
 - Custom message types.
 (Planned)
 - Parameter distribution which enables dynamic reconfigure of software components.
 (Planned)
 - Recording and playback of message passings with time encoding.
 (Planned)